ranjsidhu/sikebot-website/README.md

 # sikebot-website
-A website for a Discord bot
+A template website for a Discord bot created by a friend